 What We Don’t Like

-Like most Graco seats, the extra padding isn’t very plush.
-It’s also on the higher end of the price range as well.
+This is a great all around seat, but it’s also on the higher end of the price range as well.
 The main concern we’ve found with parents is that the harness has a tendency to loosen on its own over time.

 Whether you’re on a tight budget or you want to go all out, there are seats available at every price point.
 If you want to make a one-time purchase, a convertible seat is the best option for you.